WesJD/AnvilGUI/README.md

 and their reply.
 The method also has a return value of `String`.
 This string is to be used if the user is wrong, etc, and it will show in the dialogue box in the GUI what is supplied.
 If you return `null`, the inventory will close.

+##Compilation

+We use Maven to handle our dependencies: `mvn clean install`.
+Do note that you will need the four spigot jars in use in this repo to be installed on your local repository.

 ##License

 This project is licensed under the [MIT License](LICENSE).